Alert: Levels of Reopening for Students in Residence

-Although the fall of 2020 looks different from prior years, one thing has not changed: our unwavering commitment to the transformative power of a liberal arts and sciences education.
+Although this academic year looks different from prior years, one thing has not changed: our unwavering commitment to the transformative power of a liberal arts and sciences education.
 It is our pledge to you that every single student has access to the best possible academic experience, and that no student’s progress is impeded as a result of the shift to remote learning.

 The health and well-being of our entire community is our highest priority.
-All students who return to campus will be asked to follow a set of guidelines to help us ensure the safety of all of our students, staff, faculty, and neighbors.
+All students who return to campus will be asked to follow a set of guidelines to help us ensure the safety of each of our students, staff, faculty, and neighbors.

 Access to Campus